 It gives Spink great pleasure to announce that one of the finest collections of Middle East and North African Banknotes will be available on 12 April – the Bruce Smart Collection.

 Bruce Smart is a well-known face at banknote conventions around the world.
 He is extremely knowledgeable and widely liked and respected.
 Bruce’s collection is a testament to his hard work and dedication to finding only the very best of what a country has to offer.
 Wherever possible Bruce has bought issued notes, and always in original condition.
-Some of these are more than 100-years-old and rare in any grade, while others are hugely popular modern rarities.
-One thing is for sure though, bidders will be clamouring to give them new homes on auction day.
+Some of these are more than 100 years old and rare in any grade, while others are hugely popular modern rarities.
+One thing is for sure though, bidders will be clamoring to give them new homes on auction day.

 Lot 12, estimated: £15,000-£20,000 (US$21,300-28,400)

 From amongst the 195 lots, comes lot 85, another exceptional favorite for collectors: a Government of Iraq 1 dinar, issued in 1931.
 King Faisal I of Iraq was the first in a line of three monarchs who ruled the country from 1932 until 1958.
 Faisal I was only in power for a year before his death and banknotes from this period are extremely scarce.
 This 1 dinar is amongst the finest known examples of its kind, and features a very fine engraving of the King on the right.
 His successor, King Ghazi, utilized the same design with an updated portrait, as did the first issue of the boy-king Faisal II in 1939.